-- 3.1 The Council undertakes regular financial monitoring in the following ways: - a. reporting the General Fund and Housing Revenue Account position on a bimonthly basis [periods 2, 4, 6, 8 and 10] This report covers the period to May 2019 [period 2] and covers all Council services - b. quarterly monitoring of the capital programme - c. monthly and quarterly monitoring of its treasury management activity - 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputy, and officer capital programme monitoring group review monitoring reports.
-Financial monitoring for all services is reported to the Council's Corporate Governance and Standards Committee on a regular basis. - 3.3 We have amended the monitoring periods for 2019-20 to better align with scheduled dates for this committee.
-This change enables the committee to scrutinise the financial monitoring on five occasions rather than the previous four occasions.
+- 3.1 The Council undertakes regular financial monitoring in the following ways: - (a) reporting the General Fund and Housing Revenue Account position on a bimonthly basis [periods 2, 4, 6, 8 and 10] This report covers the period to July 2019 [period 4] and covers all Council services - (b) quarterly monitoring of the capital programme - (c) monthly and quarterly monitoring of its treasury management activity - 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputies, and officer capital programme monitoring group review monitoring reports.
+Financial monitoring for all services is reported to this Committee on a regular basis. - 3.3 We have amended the monitoring periods for 2019-20 to better align with scheduled dates for meetings of this Committee.
+This change enables the Committee to scrutinise the financial monitoring on five occasions rather than the previous four occasions.